gparlakov/jstalks-2021-optimising-angular/TASKS.md

 - AuthGuardService to promise (for promise testing)
 - add a service LogService - error
 - add a service NotifyService - success/info/error
+- talk about CI - Already doing it?
+AzureDevOps is great for GitHub integration.